 The SWCS Science and Policy Committee meets every month (virtually) to discuss the latest in conservation science and policy news, and to soak up information from an invited speaker on conservation topics.
 The Student Representative will be an integral part of these conversations and learning sessions, and also gain access to conservation leaders around the world.
 The committee typically has between 10 – 20 conservation professional members, whose expertise range from soil health to water quality policy.

 Who is eligible to join the SWCS Science and Policy Committee as Student Representative?

-The committee is seeking a full or part time student who is pursuing an undergraduate or graduate degree.
-The Student Representative would serve from the fall of 2020 to the summer of 2021.
-The Student Representative would be responsible for attending and actively contributing to monthly meetings, and chairing one meeting of the committee per year.
+The committee annually selects a full or part time student who is pursuing an undergraduate or graduate degree.
+The Student Representative serves from the fall through the summer.
+The Student Representative is responsible for attending and actively contributing to monthly meetings, and chairing one meeting of the committee per year.
 The committee meets the second Thursday of every month at 3:00 pm Central, and to be eligible the applicant’s schedule must not conflict with this meeting time.
 The Student Representative must be a member of the Soil and Water Conservation Society – only $40 annually and you can sign up RIGHT NOW!

 How to apply to join the SWCS Science and Policy Committee as Student Representative?